morganoleary/Fine-Furnishings/README.md

 - Updating the shopping cart with quantity functionality & size options for the bedframes was implemented with a great help from the [Boutique Ado Walkthrough - Adding Products](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+EA101+2/courseware/eb05f06e62c64ac89823cc956fcd8191/f324de58c90e47bd9497bf5839cf1859/)
 - [Stack Overflow](https://stackoverflow.com/questions/47258289/differences-between-stacked-inline-and-tabular-inline) was referenced when creating the admin user profile and address fields.
 - [Django Docs - forloop.counter](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/#for) & [Django Docs - modelformset_factory¶](https://docs.djangoproject.com/en/5.0/ref/forms/models/#:~:text=modelformset_factory%20%C2%B6&text=Returns%20a%20FormSet%20class%20for,passed%20through%20to%20modelform_factory()%20.) were utilized when implementing the functionality of the users addresses and being able to add multiple to the same account.
+- [w3things.com](https://w3things.com/blog/rel-noopener-noreferrer/) was referenced when implementing the rel attributes on external site links in my project.

 <summary>Technologies Used</summary>